Competitive pricing analysis: 6 steps to do it right

 Mistake 4: Taking a short-term view

-Focusing only on current prices without understanding historical trends and competitor pricing strategies over time can be shortsighted.
+Teams that focus only on current prices miss key historical trends and competitor pricing strategies.
 Competitors may have seasonal promotions or strategic pricing shifts that a snapshot analysis won't reveal.

 Solution: Analyze historical pricing data to identify patterns and understand competitors' long-term pricing strategies.
 Consider how their prices have changed in response to market events or competitive moves.
-This provides a more nuanced insight for your pricing analysis.
+These insights give you a more nuanced understanding of pricing.

 Mistake 5: Ignoring different sales channels